Old growth timber was harvested from Lake Tahoe and sent to the mines in Virginia City.

 HOURS OF OPERATION:

-The History Museum and Bookstore are open Thursday, Friday, and Saturday from 11:00 a.m. to 3:00 p.m. until the end of August.
+The History Museum and Bookstore are on fall hours of operation, open Saturdays from 11:00 a.m. to 3:00 p.m. until mid December, except for Thanksgiving week when we are closed Saturday the 26th.

-The 1930s Log Cabin is open for tours on Saturdays, June through August, from noon to 2:00 pm.
+The 1930s Log Cabin is only open for private tours during our fall hours of operation.
+From June through the end of August, it is open on Saturdays from noon to 2:00 p.m.

-Private tours of the museum and cabin or to make purchases in the bookstore when we are closed is welcomed, provided we have a volunteer available.
+Private tours of the museum and cabin or to make purchases in the bookstore is welcomed, even when we are closed, provided we have a volunteer available.
 To arrange a private tour or access to the bookstore, call 530-541-5458 and leave your name and number or email LTHS@laketahoemuseum.org.

 We will do our very best to accommodate you in a safe manner.
 Our volunteers love to share this community treasure!